sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 Great work!
 Now try another large query.
 This time, all in one go!

 *** =instructions
 Get the name, average budget, and average box office take of countries that have made more than 10 films.
-Order the result by name, and limit the number of results displayed to 5.
+Order the result by country name, and limit the number of results displayed to 5.
 Remember, you can use the `ROUND()` function.

 *** =hint
 You can refer back to the previous exercise!